AlexErlewein/SpellSmut/ModdingTools/Inspiration/spellforce_data_editor/docs/WEAPON_EXTRACTION_SUMMARY.md

 ## Approach

 ### 1. Initial Setup
-- Used the TiganachReloaded Python library to load the `GameData.cff` file
+- Used the TirganachReloaded Python library to load the `GameData.cff` file
 - Leveraged existing JSON export (`GameData.json`) for item data from c2003
 - Cross-referenced with live GameData object for weapon-specific categories